Yurlu | Country

 Banjima Country lies within the remote red gorges of Western Australia’s Pilbara, scarred by the Wittenoom asbestos mines which dumped millions of tons of lethal asbestos tailings.

-Diagnosed with mesothelioma, Maitland health declines rapidly, but his resolve grows stronger.
-As his family of great-grandchildren grows, so does his determination to complete his unfinished work.
+Diagnosed with mesothelioma, Maitland health declines rapidly.
+But as his family of great-grandchildren grows, so does his determination to complete his unfinished work.

-For the first time, this Chernobyl-scale disaster is centred from the perspective of Banjima.
+For the first time, this toxic disaster is centred from the perspective of Banjima.

 Yaara Bou Melhem is an award-winning filmmaker based in Sydney, Australia whose work has received two UN Media Peace Awards, two New York Film & Television Festival Awards and five Walkley Awards.